 A content upgrade is simply bonus content that is bite-sized, blog post specific, and FREE that people can get access to in exchange for their email address.
 When users enter their email address they are OPTING-IN to your email list and huzzah!
 Open the flood gates.

 Think of a content upgrade as an ethical bribe.
 We both want something from each other (I want your email address, you want more information) so this is what a I call a perfect mutual relationship.
 That’s why the term “freebie” gets thrown around a lot.
 People love free stuff, especially free information and solutions that can help them.

-My next big freebie that exploded my list was my library of The Best Hashtags to Grow Your Instagram.
-I launched this freebie along with this blog post on April 5th.
-The hook in this post was that I shared MY favorite hashtags in the post, but also offered over 350 more hashtags anyone could use as an content upgrade.
+The hook in this post was that I shared MY favorite hashtags in the post, but also offered over 350 more hashtags anyone could use as a content upgrade.
 That week I gained 18 subscribers and started to feel like I was doing something right.